FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 For exceptional circumstances, here is a quick guide to manually publishing from a local computer using changesets.

-1. Add a changeset with `pnpm changeset add`.
+1. Add a changeset with `pnpm changeset`.
 Add changeset file, review file, tweak, and commit.
 2. Make a version.
 Due to our `changesets/changelog-github` package you will need to create a personal token and pass it to the environment.

     ```sh